 \section{Conclusions}

-This paper proposes the first exact methodology to perform inference in a class of diffusion driven Cox processes.
-The methodology is exact in the sense that no discretisation-based approximation is used and MCMC error is the only source of inaccuracy.
+This paper proposes the first exact methodology to perform inference in a class of diffusion-driven Cox processes.
+The methodology is exact in the sense that no discretization-based approximation is used and MCMC error is the only source of inaccuracy.
 The proposed MCMC algorithm is a Gibbs Sampling that alternates between updating the diffusion path and the parameters indexing the model.

-The exactness feature of the algorithm lies on the key fact that the global acceptance probability of the rejection sampling algorithm that samples from the full conditional distribution of the diffusion (bridges) has an intractable term which also appears in the joint density of the data and the diffusion at a finite collection of time points.
+The exactness feature of the algorithm lies in the key fact that the global acceptance probability of the rejection sampling algorithm that samples from the full conditional distribution of the diffusion (bridges) has an intractable term which also appears in the joint density of the data and the diffusion at a finite collection of time points.

-A number of issues related to model flexibility and the efficiency of the proposed methodology is discussed and illustrated in simulated examples.
-Results show very good recovery of the intensity function and the Cauchy diffusion example illustrates the model flexibility when compared to the most popular models in the literature.
-Also, three real data examples are present, concerning coal mine accidents, the SP500 index and earthquakes in Japan.
+Several issues related to model flexibility and the efficiency of the proposed methodology are discussed and illustrated in simulated examples.
+Results show a very good recovery of the intensity function and the Cauchy diffusion example illustrates the model flexibility when compared to the most popular models in the literature.
+Comparisons to a discretization-based method show the advantages of the exact methodology.
+Finally, three real data examples are presented, concerning coal mine accidents, the SP500 index and earthquakes in Japan.

-Further discussions are presented regarding model parametrisation, prediction and inference for the case where the data is aggregated.
-The centred parametrisation is argued and illustrated to have a better performance.
-Prediction is straightforwardly performed in an extra sampling step that uses the MCMC output to sample from the desired predictive distribution.
+Further discussions are presented regarding model parametrization, prediction and inference for the cases where the data is aggregated or not completely observed.
+The centered parametrization is argued to have a better performance.
+Prediction is straightforwardly performed with an extra sampling step that uses the MCMC output to sample from the desired predictive distribution.
 Finally, an extension of the proposed methodology for a wider class of models is discussed with the use of an infinite-dimensional Barker's MCMC algorithm.